mesosphere/dcos-docs-site/pages/1.10/deploying-services/creating-services/deploy-docker-app/index.md

     }
     ```

-    This file specifies a simple Marathon application called `hello-nginx` that runs one instance of itself on a public node.
+    This file specifies a simple Marathon application called “nginx” that runs one instance of itself on a public node.

-3. Add the `hello-nginx` application to Marathon by using the DC/OS command:
+3. Add the NGINX Docker container to Marathon by using the DC/OS command:

     ```bash
-    dcos marathon app add hello-nginx.json
+    dcos marathon app add nginx.json
     ```

     If this is added successfully, there is no output.

-4. If you chose the MESOS runtime, you will see this when you verify that the app is added:
+4. Verify that the app is added:

     ```bash
     dcos marathon app list
-    ID            MEM  CPUS  TASKS  HEALTH  DEPLOYMENT  WAITING  CONTAINER  CMD /hello-nginx   64  0.1    1/1    N/A       ---      False      MESOS    N/A
+    ID      MEM  CPUS  TASKS  HEALTH  DEPLOYMENT  CONTAINER  CMD /nginx   64  0.1    0/1    ---      scale       DOCKER   None
     ```

-1. If you used the [AWS CloudFormation templates](/1.10/installing/oss/cloud/aws/) to expose the app to the port specified in your app definition (e.g. port 80), you must reconfigure the health check on the public ELB.
+1. If you used the [AWS CloudFormation templates](/1.10/installing/cloud/aws/), you must reconfigure the health check on the public ELB to expose the app to the port specified in your app definition (e.g. port 80).
-    1. In CloudFormation, check the checkbox next to your stack.
-    2. Click the **Resources** tab.
-    3. Search for **PublicSlaveLoadBalancer**.
-    4. Click the link in the Physical ID column.
-    5. Follow the instructions in [Update the Health Check Configuration](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-healthchecks.html#update-health-check-config).

 1. Go to your public agent to see the site running.
 To find your public agent IP address, see [Finding a Public Agent IP](/1.10/administering-clusters/locate-public-agent/).